womeninturning/womeninturning/README.md

 ### Hey there 👋

-Learn about wood turning by checking out out website at https://womeninturning.github.io
+Learn about wood turning by checking out our website at https://womeninturning.github.io

 <!--
 **womeninturning/womeninturning** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.